arturodmor/Mooring_anomaly_detector/README.md

 # Mooring Anchoring Detection

 Anchoring_detection is a customised package of functionalities for the study of signals from floating offshore wind platforms (FOWT).
-Through simulations of behaviour at sea, it is possible to generate a dataset in order to study a common failure mode of anchor lines: the anchoring (or Dragging) effect.
+Through simulations of behaviour at sea, it is possible to generate a dataset in order to study a common failure mode of anchor lines: The anchoring (or Dragging) effect.

 ## Table of contents